-The Zap sends live data to your action app when testing your action step, which means a real invoice gets automatically created in your QuickBooks account when you make an invoice in your Google spreadsheet.
+The Zap sends live data to your action app when testing your action step, which means a real invoice template gets automatically created in your QuickBooks account when you make an invoice in your Google spreadsheet.

 After a successful test, you can retest the action or turn on the Zap to activate your automated data flow between QuickBooks and Google Sheets.

 Add other actions to your Zap if necessary, or finish setting up by clicking Close.

 - Imports QuickBooks data in Sheets with no-code interface